Spider veins usually do not pose a health threat. Although, they can cause aching and discomfort, spider veins are primarily a cosmetic problem.

-Sclerotherapy is considered the treatment of choice for spider leg veins.
+Sclerotherapy is the treatment of choice for spider leg veins.
 The treatment is minimally invasive.
 The procedure also can improve related symptoms such as aching, swelling, burning and night cramps.
-Treated veins tend to fade within a few weeks, although occasionally it may take up to two months to see the full results.
-In most instances, several sclerotherapy treatments may be needed.
+Treated veins tend to fade within a few weeks.
+Occasionally it may take up to two months to see the full results.
+In most instances, patients require several sclerotherapy treatments.